souru98/complete-full-stack-session-and-cookies/README.md

 ![Image description](https://i1.faceprep.in/ProGrad/face-logo-resized.png)

-# ProGrad Complete Full Stack | Blog -Sessions and Cookies
+# ProGrad Lab | Blog - Sessions and Cookies

-Remember your client Mr. Alex?

-Well, he loves your work and is back for your help.
-He's reworking on the same project with the help of frontend,backend & databases.
-Can you look into his requirements & sort things out?
-You can start building the project on top of Stage - 3
+How about adding a cookie to our Code Wall blog & tracking it down?

 ## What Should You Do
 ```
 Fork this repo
 Clone this repo
-Practice Java JDBC - Cookies, Sessions, Connections, Statement and ResultSet.
+Practice - Cookies, Sessions, Connections, Statement and ResultSet.
 ```

 ## How To Submit